Drawing by Joseph Grajales

 In this course, principles and elements essential to drawing are explored through a variety of media and methods.
 Students may use materials such as charcoal, graphite, markers, collage and water-based paint—as well as found materials and invented tools—in order to explore different processes in drawing.
 Students learn about a range of compositional strategies.
 Tonal studies, volume, weight and contour, line and form are pursued through observation and interpretation.
 Students will draw from observation, research, memory and imagination.
 Focus is placed on developing an active sketchbook practice that serves as an impetus for larger projects and allows others to understand your process.
 Participation in group and individual critique serves as the catalyst to individual growth as an artist.

-PrerequisitesThis course is part of RISD's Advanced Program for High School Students, a collegiate-level program for students ages 15–18 in grades 10–12.
+PrerequisitesThis course is part of RISD's Advanced Program Online, a pre-collegiate program for students ages 15–18 in grades 10–12.
 This is part 1 of 2 sessions that complete the course.

 Applies Towards the Following Certificates

-- Advanced Program for High School Students : Essential Fundamentals: Experiential Drawing
+- Advanced Program Online : Essential Fundamentals: Experiential Drawing